 The toolbar grants access to pages as outlined in the table below.
 The selected page will be highlighted on the toolbar, with the button appearing in a purple color.
-Please note that pages marked with an asterisk (\) are only available on supported systems.
+Please note that pages marked with an asterisk () are only available on supported systems.

-Page lcon Brief description of main functionalities Home Status overview of main system functionality, Column valve status and open/close, Column pressure, Stage type and status Actions \$ Cryo-cycle, Evacuate Column, Recover Source and High- Tension, Recover Stage, Recover Optics boards Electron Beam Y Source and High-Tension On/Off status Alignments + Overview of automated alignments Executing automated alignments with progress indication, information and diagnostic images Detectors 4 Camera status EDS status and controls Optics X Change beam diameter in TEM imaging
+Page lcon Brief description of main functionalities Home Status overview of main system functionality, Column valve status and open/close, Column pressure, Stage type and status Actions \$ Cryo-cycle, Evacuate Column, Recover Source and High- Tension, Recover Stage, Recover Optics boards Alignments + Overview of automated alignments Executing automated alignments with progress indication, information and diagnostic images Detectors Camera status EDS status and controls Optics X Change beam diameter in TEM imaging Planning Schedule Cryo-cycle and temperature mode change for Autoloader.
+View eco mode status.